With the LinkedIn algorithm constantly changing, it is paramount that you understand how to stay ahead of the game.

 Yes, there’s a difference between posts and articles on LinkedIn.

 LinkedIn currently gives those who write LinkedIn Posts more exposure.

 LinkedIn’s algorithm rewards higher exposure to long-form, informational text-only posts.

 While LinkedIn highly recommends this type of content, try not to go overboard with the 3000-character limit for LinkedIn posts.

-Keep your content relevant and concise overstuffing keywords to reach 3000 characters on your post.
+Keep your content relevant and concise instead of overstuffing keywords to reach 3000 characters on your post.

 Entertaining and Educational Posts

 Rather than reading sales pitches, LinkedIn users want to be informed and entertained at the same time.